Electricity sector in Brazil: 2003–2004 reforms: energy auctions

-In January 2003, the new administration led by Luiz Inácio Lula da Silva took over among criticism of the reforms introduced in the electricity sector by the administration of President Cardoso, supporting a model in which the system should be fully regulated.
+In January 2003, the new administration led by Luiz Inácio Lula da Silva took over among criticism of the reforms introduced in the electricity sector by the administration of Cardoso, supporting a model in which the system should be fully regulated.
 The pending privatizations of three generation subsidiaries of the large state-owned utility, Eletrobras, were stopped.
 However, despite initial expectations, the new administration opted for a model that clearly aims to attract long-term private investment to the sector and that heavily relies on competition.
 In addition, the existing institutions were preserved and in some cases strengthened, with a new company, EPE, created with the specific mission of developing an integrated long-term planning for the power sector in Brazil.

 The new legislative framework was defined by Law 10,848/2004, which established clear, stable and transparent rules aimed at ensuring supply and the continuous expansions of the intrinsic sector activities (generation, transmission and distribution).
 The expansion was linked to a fair return on investments and to universal service access, together with tariff adjustments.
 Decree 5,081/2004 approved the regulatory framework for the power sector, specifying specific provisions to achieve the objectives of the reform.

 One of the defining elements of the model adopted by the new administration is the establishment of energy auctions as the main procurement mechanism for distribution companies to acquire energy to serve their captive consumers.
 This initiative assisted in the introduction of competition in the power sector and also helped to address some of the existing market imperfections.
 Under this system, auctions of capacity from new generation projects will be held three to five years in advance of delivery dates.
 The Ministry of Mines and Energy wants to ensure that the totality of future expansion needs is met and that plants are only built once they have won bids in energy auctions and are guaranteed long-term contracts.
 The first auction was held in December 2004, with contracts for a total of about 40 GW traded.